hitherejoe/PublicSpeaking/[-] Learning to play the guitar with Actions on Google.md

 In this session, we’ll be exploring the Actions on Google platform, the components available to use in the Actions SDK and how we can use API.ai to learn how we can create a conversational guitar tutor for Google Actions.

+# Giving at

+- AppDevCon

 # Submitted to

-- AppDevCon
-- Droidcon Boston
 - RigaDevDays
-- Chicago Roboto
 - App Design & Development Conference

 # Not accepted by

 - DroidKaigi
+- Droidcon Boston (another talk was accepted)
+- Chicago Roboto